 The paper is organized as follows.
 In Section \ref{Preliminaries}, we give some background information about cluster algebras and finite-dimensional representations of quantum affine algebras.
-In Section \ref{Snake modules in types $A_{n}$ and $B_{n}$}, we recall the definition of snake modules and path description of $q$-characters for snake modules of types $A_{n}$ and $B_{n}$.
+In Section \ref{Snake modules in types $A_{n}$ and $B_{n}$}, we recall the definitions of snake modules and path description of $q$-characters for snake modules of types $A_{n}$ and $B_{n}$.
 Moreover, we show that all prime snake modules of types $A_n$ and $B_n$ are real (Theorem \ref{real snake modules}).
 In Section \ref{S-systems of types $A_{n}$, $B_{n}$}, we describe the $S$-systems of types $A_{n}$ and $B_{n}$.
-In Section \ref{relation between M-systems and cluster algebras}, we show that the Hernandez--Leclerc conjecture is true for all snake modules of types $A_{n}$ and $B_{n}$.
-In Section \ref{examples of mutation sequences for some snake modules}, we give some examples of mutation sequences for some snake modules.
-In Sections \ref{prove theorem of Section 4}, \ref{proof of S-systems} and \ref{proof irreducible}, we prove Theorem \ref{real snake modules}, Theorem \ref{S-systems} and Theorem \ref{equation simple} respectively.
+In Section \ref{relation between M-systems and cluster algebras}, we show that the Hernandez-Leclerc conjecture is true for all prime snake modules of types $A_{n}$ and $B_{n}$.
+In Section \ref{examples of mutation sequences for some snake modules}, we give some examples of mutation sequences for some prime snake modules.
+In Sections \ref{prove theorem of Section 4}, \ref{proof of S-systems}, and \ref{proof irreducible}, we prove Theorem \ref{real snake modules}, Theorem \ref{S-systems} and Theorem \ref{equation simple} respectively.